aselshall/eds/HW/project.md

 - **Project Abstract ((10%)** : Two-page abstract outlining the proposed research question or industry-oriented problem, method, plan for implementation, and expected outcomes
 - **Interim Report (10%)** : Progress report detailing the work done so far, preliminary results, and any challenges encountered
 - **Final Report (50%)** : Comprehensive report detailing your method, analysis, results, and conclusions
 - **Project Presentation (20%)** : Presentation of your project findings to class.
 Total time is 10 minutes and allow two minutes for questions and transition.
+You have the option to present at [Eagle X](https://www.fgcu.edu/eaglex/) on Apr 22 for extra credit.
+Winning an Eagle X Research Award guarantees an “A” grade provided that you get a passing grade 50% in the final.
 - **Peer-Assessment (10%)** : Evaluation of your contribution and your team members' contributions to the project, if applicable

 The due dates of the above deliverables will be posted on Canvas.